yvoinov/store-id-helper/README.md

 ** -t set debug + timing flag (when built with -DTIME)

 ** -l<full log file name>  set log file.
 Default is /var/log/store-id-helper.log
 Note: You should specify full path + file name.
 Directory should exists and has permissions to write for
       proxy non-privileged user.
 If file does not exists, it will create.
 If file exists, it will appends.
 Note: Default log, when uses, should exists and has permissions to write for proxy non-privileged user.

 ** -p<numeric value> - set non-default processing threads.
 Valid range 1..4096.
 Note: If non-specified, helper internal concurrency is hardware concurrency by default.
 Values less than 1 is set to 1,
       values above 4096 sets to 4096 automatically.
 Note: To run in 1-thread mode (for debug purposes or support legacy non-concurrent mode) just specify 0 or 1 thread.

 ** -q<numeric value> - set non-default thread pool queue size.
 Valid range (threads * 64)..262144.

 Note: Queue size should be power of 2.
 If not - will round to nearest power of 2.
 Values less (threads * 64) will always set to (threads * 64).
 Note: Careful with -p and -q options!
-In general, this values is set in according with concurrency= parameter in store_id_children and should not be too high.
+In general, this values is set in according with concurrency= parameter in store_id_children
+      and should not be too high.
 Concurrency, however, better to set several times higher than pool size/internal queue size value.

+** -a - turns on affinity.
+Note: By default, helper builds with threads affinity support (on supported platforms, now Solaris/Linux).
+On unsupported platforms
+      this control unavailable and not shown.
+Note: Affinity turned off by default.
+See "Affinity" below.

 ** -v show helper version and exit
 ** -h|-? show short help about command-line arguments and exit

 Hardware concurrency